HKEOS/Ghostbusters-Testnet/prometheus/prometheus.md

 [中文版本](https://github.com/HKEOS/Ghostbusters-Testnet/blob/master/prometheus_CN.md)

 **Note:** Patroneos should be updated regularly, as there are still active changes being made on the repository.
+Find the Patroneos update script below (designed for Prometheus).

 Prometheus is a reverse proxy machine that goes in front of your full node.
 It uses haproxy and patroneos.